 - DHEA (Dehydroepiandrosterone): A hormone that can increase follicular stimulation.
 DHEA production declines with age and can help women with Decreased Ovarian Reserve (DOR) or Premature Ovarian Failure (POF).

 - L-Arginine: An amino acid that can increase circulation to the uterus and ovaries.
-This aids with quality of maturing eggs and can improve the chances of implantation.
+This aids with the quality of maturing eggs and can improve the chances of implantation.

 - Myo-Inositol: This can help improve glucose metabolism and can improve fertility rates in women with PCOS.
 Inositol has been shown to restore normal ovulation patterns.